kadimetla/doc-adk-training/training/module34-deploying-mcp-server-cloud-run/lab.md

-# Module 31: Deploying an MCP Server to Cloud Run
+# Module 34: Deploying an MCP Server to Cloud Run

-## Lab 31: Deploying the "Shopping Cart" Server
+## Lab 34: Deploying the "Shopping Cart" Server

 ### Goal

 In this lab, you will take the "Shopping Cart" MCP server from Module 30, re-architect it to be stateless, containerize it with a `Dockerfile`, and deploy it to Google Cloud Run.
 You will then configure an ADK agent to connect to this live, cloud-hosted tool.

 **Note:** This is an advanced lab.
 For simplicity, we will simulate an external state store with a file written to a temporary directory.
 In a real production system, you would replace this with a connection to a service like Redis or Memorystore.

+### Prerequisites

+*   A Google Cloud Project with billing enabled.
+*   Google Cloud CLI installed and authenticated.
+*   Docker running on your local machine.
+*   **Required APIs:** Ensure the following APIs are enabled in your project:
+    *   Cloud Run API
+    *   Cloud Build API
+    *   Artifact Registry API
+    *   Vertex AI API
+*   **Set GCP Project:** Before starting, ensure your `gcloud` CLI is configured to the correct project:
+    ```shell
+    gcloud config set project YOUR_PROJECT_ID
+    ```

 ### Step 1: Create the Stateless MCP Server